-Over one-quarter of adults in the U.S. experience some type of behavioral health disorder in a given year, according to the Centers for Disease Control and Prevention.
+According to the Centers for Disease Control and Prevention, over one-quarter of adults in the U.S. experience some type of behavioral health disorder in a given year.

 Even with the efforts made to destigmatize mental health and issues like substance abuse, there’s still an access gap that prevents people from seeking help.
 Most people with a mental health problem or a substance use disorder believe they don’t have sufficient health coverage to access care from a specialist.

 At Lighthouse Recovery Institute, we incorporate various behavioral health approaches into our treatment programs.
-We believe that to offer a truly comprehensive treatment plant to our patients, we have to look at how their behaviors impact their addiction.
+To offer a truly comprehensive treatment plan to our patients, we have to look at how their behaviors impact their addiction.
 Substance abuse is perhaps one of the most behavioral issues, at least at first.
 Thus, analyzing which behaviors led someone to start using drugs in the first place can help us get closer and closer to the root of their addiction.